lict99/PLT_Cancer_Survival/README.md

 # Platelet Counts and Cancer Survival

-This repository contains the code for analyzing the relationship between platelet counts and cancer survival.
+This repository contains R source codes for the research article: "Appraising non-linear association between pre-diagnostic platelet counts and cancer survival outcomes: observational and genetic analysis".

 ## How to Use